Eid ul Fitr 2026 date in India

 Next comes the morning Eid prayer.
 Muslims congregate either in large mosques or any outdoor locations deemed fit to serve as praying venues.
 The Eid prayer focuses on gratitude to the almighty for having granted the will and resolves to the believers to successfully complete the arduous Ramadan fast.

-Following the Eid prayer, families greet their neighbours and friends to give or exchange gifts and congratulate one another on completing Ramadan.
+Following the Eid prayer, families greet their neighbors and friends to give or exchange gifts and congratulate one another on completing Ramadan.
 Indians typically visit the graves of families and loved ones and offer their prayers for their well-being in the hereafter.

 Scores of traditional foods and snacks are being served on decorated tables.
 Such delicacies usually include the following: